-Calculation of working capital excludes current portion of lease obligations and advances on future financing as presented on the consolidated statement of financial position.
+Calculation of working capital excludes current portion of lease obligations and current portion of debt as presented on the consolidated statement of financial position.

 The Company regularly monitors its capital structure and, as necessary, adjusts to changing economic circumstances and the underlying risk characteristics of its assets to meet current and upcoming obligations and investments by the Company.
 The Company frequently reviews alternate financing options and arrangements to meet its current and upcoming commitments and obligations.